Denver

 Equity Accountability Measures

-The Climate Protection Fund has a goal to spend 50% of the fund's budget with a lens towards equity and racial and social justice.
+The Climate Protection Fund has a mandate to spend 50% of the fund's budget with a lens towards equity and racial and social justice.

 The City of Denver and Xcel Energy signed a Memorandum of Understanding (MOU) titled the Energy Futures Collaboration.
 The MOU cites microgrid deployment, district energy installation, and other approaches as integral to achieving the city’s climate and energy goals.